Sønder Boulevard: Public art, monuments and memorials

 A plaque on No. 106 commemorates that a stray British bomb hit No. 106 and exploded during Operation Carthage on 21 March 1945, killing 11 people in the building.

 Transport

 Copenhagen Central Station and Carlsberg station are located close to each end of the street.

-Enghave Plads Station on the Copenhagen Metro City Circle Line will open close to the junction with Flensborggade and Ny Carlsberg Vej in 2019.
+Enghave Plads Station on the Copenhagen Metro City Circle Line close to the junction with Flensborggade and Istedgade opened in 2019.

 Cultural references

 The Camera cinema (Sønder Boulevard 81) was used as a location in the 1967 film Fantasterne and again in the 1968 film Min søsters børn vælter byen.